AHL client communications and the veterinarian-client-patient relationship

 “Laboratory test reports often include indicators with respect to results that lie outside of normal ranges, which are useful to veterinarians.
 While laboratories may accept submissions from and provide results to non-veterinarian clients, as well, it is inappropriate for a laboratory employee to offer an interpretation, including a diagnosis, to a non-veterinarian client.
 Any non-member, or any person not supervised by a CVO member, who provides interpreted diagnostic laboratory test results directly to an animal’s owner or owner’s agent would be considered by the College to be practicing veterinary medicine without a license.”

 In the event of a dispute with an owner’s current veterinarian, we ask for the name of a third-party veterinarian for laboratory data interpretation.
 Our routine practice is to bill veterinarians only - we bill the referring veterinarian at the owner’s request only if approved by the veterinarian.
-When animal owners appear at one of our labs in person with their lab submission, we require payment in advance (cash, debit, credit card)
+When animal owners appear at one of our labs in person with their lab submission, we require payment in advance (debit, or credit card)